 All you need is 5 minutes to grind urad dal (lentil), and we know urad dal grinds well and faster in any food processor and mixer.

 Here is a traditional made from scratch sambhar recipe to go with your dosa.

 - 1 cup whole urad daal, skin removed (Black matpe beans polished)

 - 3 cups leveled rice flour (I use Laxmi brand raw rice flour)

 - 4 and ½ to 5 cups of water

 - (I used 1 and ½ cups for grinding daal and the remaining for final batter)

 - 2 teaspoons of salt or to taste

 - Wash and soak urad daal and methi seeds in 3 cups of water for 4 to 6 hours.

 - Drain the soaked urad daal and without rinsing add this to mixer or food processor.
-Grind using little water as needed to make a smooth batter.
+Grind using a little water as needed to make a smooth batter.
 (I used 1 and ½ cups of water for grinding daal)

 - Add rice flour into a big bowl and add water as needed and mix well with your hand, whisk or spoon so that no lumps remain.
 Add the ground daal and remaining water if any.

 - Let it ferment for 8-10 hours.
-You know its fermented when you see tiny bubbles and when the batter increases in volume.
+You know it's fermented when you see tiny bubbles and when the batter increases in volume.

 - Making Dosa:

 - Add oil, butter or ghee(clarified butter), ghee is anytime better.
 Wait for it to cook and turn crisp.
-Once the desired crispiness is achieved, fold it into half or roll it and place it on a plate.
+Once the desired crispiness is achieved, fold it in half or roll it and place it on a plate.
 Don't cook the other side since that will make it soft.

 - Serve this with chutney, sambhar (lentil curry) or spicy potato.